 WITHOUT THE ABILITY TO INTERACT WITH the rest of the world, a program would be useless.
 The interaction of a program with the rest of the world is referred to as input/output or I/O. Historically, one of the hardest parts of programming language design has been coming up with good facilities for doing input and output.
 A computer can be connected to many different types of input and output devices.
 If a programming language had to deal with each type of device as a special case, the complexity would be overwhelming.
 One of the major achievements in the history of programming has been to come up with good abstractions for representing I/O devices.
 In Java, the I/O abstractions are called streams.
 This section is an introduction to streams, but it is not meant to cover them in full detail.
 See the official Java documentation for more information.
-Also note that a few important general facts about streams are deferred until the next two sections of this chapter, where they are actually used.

 When dealing with input/output, you have to keep in mind that there are two broad categories of data: machine-formatted data and human-readable data.
 Machine-formatted data is represented in the same way that data is represented inside the computer, that is, as strings of zeros and ones.
 Human-readable data is in the form of characters.
 When you read a number such as 3.141592654, you are reading a sequence of characters and interpreting them as a number.
 The same number would be represented in the computer as a bit-string that you would find unrecognizable.

 Every object that outputs data to a byte stream belongs to one of the subclasses of the abstract class OutputStream.
-Objects that read data from a byte-stream belong to subclasses of InputStream.
+Objects that read data from a byte stream belong to subclasses of InputStream.
 If you write numbers to an OutputStream, you won't be able to read the resulting data yourself.
 But the data can be read back into the computer with an InputStream.
 The writing and reading of the data will be very efficient, since there is no translation involved: the bits that are used to represent the data inside the computer are simply copied to and from the streams.

 For reading and writing human-readable character data, the main classes are Reader and Writer.
 All character stream classes are subclasses of one of these.
 If a number is to be written to a Writer stream, the computer must translate it into a human-readable sequence of characters that represents that number.
 Reading a number from a Reader stream into a numeric variable also involves a translation, from a character sequence into the appropriate bit string.
 (Even if the data you are working with consists of characters in the first place, such as words from a text editor, there might still be some translation.
 Characters are stored in the computer as 16-bit Unicode values.
-For people who use Western alphabets, character data is generally stored in files in ASCII code, which uses only 8 bits per characters.
+For people who use Western alphabets, character data is generally stored in files in ASCII code, which uses only 8 bits per character.
 The Reader and Writer classes take care of this translation, and can also handle non-western alphabets in countries that use them.)

 It's usually easy to decide whether to use byte streams or character streams.
 If you want the data to be human-readable, use character streams.
 Otherwise, use byte streams.
-(I should note that Java 1.0 did not have character streams, and that for ASCII-encoded character data, byte streams are largely interchangeable with character streams.
+I should note that Java 1.0 did not have character streams, and that for ASCII-encoded character data, byte streams are largely interchangeable with character streams.
 In fact, the standard input and output streams, System.in and System.out, are byte streams rather than character streams.
-However, as of Java 1.1, you should use Readers and Writers rather than InputStreams and OutputStreams when working with character data.)
+However, as of Java 1.1, you should use Readers and Writers rather than InputStreams and OutputStreams when working with character data.

 The beauty of the stream abstraction is that it is as easy to write data to a file or to send data over a network as it is to print information on the screen.

 for reading one byte of data (a number in the range 0 to 255) from an input stream.
 If the end of the input stream is encountered, the read() method will return the value -1 instead.
 If some error occurs during the input attempt, an IOException is thrown.
 Since IOException is an exception class that requires mandatory exception-handling, this means that you can't use the read() method except inside a try statement or in a subroutine that is itself declared with a "throws IOException" clause.
 (Exceptions and try...catch statements were covered in Chapter 9.)

 The InputStream class also defines methods for reading several bytes of data in one step into an array of bytes.
-However, InputStream provides no convenient methods for reading other types of data such as int or double from a stream.
+However, InputStream provides no convenient methods for reading other types of data, such as int or double, from a stream.
 This is not a problem because you'll never use an object of type InputStream itself.
 Instead, you'll use subclasses of InputStream that add more convenient input methods to InputStream's rather primitive capabilities.
 Similarly, the OutputStream class defines a primitive output method for writing one byte of data to an output stream, the methodpublic void write(int b) throws IOException

 but again, in practice, you will almost always use higher-level output operations defined in some subclass of OutputStream.